matteoxpo/T03D03/README.md

     Don't rush it.
 It will open in due course, one step after another.

 ***== Quest 4 received.
 Create an src/max.c program that receives two integers and displays the highest of them on the screen.
-Add a check for the input data so the program only receives numbers.
+Add a check for the input data so the program only receives numbers - in case of an error, output n/a.
 Organize the search for the maximum value as a separate function. ==***

 ***LOADING…***